yuvalmGS/gigaspaces-wiki-jekyll/xap97net/lookup-service-configuration.markdown

 In such a case, make sure you have a different lookup group for each space, where each space is configured to use a specific lookup.
 A good practice is to have different space/service names.

-(i) When using multicast please review the following section **[How to Determine Whether Multicast is Available|How to Determine Whether Multicast is Available]** and [How to Configure Multicast|How to Configure Multicast].
+{% info %} When using multicast please review the following section **[How to Determine Whether Multicast is Available|How to Determine Whether Multicast is Available]** and [How to Configure Multicast|How to Configure Multicast].

 # Setting up the Lookup Service For Multicast Discovery (Using Lookup Group)